philipturner/metal-float64/README.md

 - `float64_t` - IEEE 64-bit floating point with 11 bits exponent and 1+52 bits mantissa, compatible with CPU.
 Preserves API compatibility with existing GPU libraries.
 Rounds ties to even, preserves denormals, and correctly handles INF/NAN.
 - `float32x2_t` - Double-single approach with 8 bits exponent and 1+47 bits mantissa.
 The CPU must explicitly convert to/from `float64_t` before interpreting GPU results.
 Rounds ties to zero, flushes denormals to zero, INF/NAN causes undefined results.

 TODO: Explain that we use IEEE FP64 only for API compatibility, but internally convert to e8m48 for transcendentals.
 To preserve the dynamic range, add an extra check to `float64_t`-interfaced functions that scales the numbers during decoding.
-Create a table specifying error ranges like the MSL specification, document the throughput ratio to GPU FP32 and CPU FP64.
+Create a table specifying error ranges, compare to MSL and OpenCL.
+Document the throughput ratio to GPU FP32 and multicore CPU FP64.

 ## Features